abdelrmobarak/hoopduels/README.md

 -Adding user authentication to save player comparisons<br>
 -Implement more advanced statistics

+Disclaimer: I am in no way affiliated with the NBA.
+The content of this website is not endorsed or sponsored by the NBA or its affiliates.
+All statistics and data are sourced from publicly available resources.

 **For more details or to contribute, feel free to open an issue or pull request!**